Ashton breaks try record as hobbling Toulon stun Montpellier

 For the last three weeks, Ashton, who left Saracens for France last summer, had been tied with Fijian Napolioni Nalaga, who scored 21 tries for Clermont in 2008-09.

-Toulon scored all of their four tries in the first half with Radrada, skipper Mathieu Bastareaud and Isa adding to Ashton's opener.
+Toulon scored all of their four tries in the first half with Radradra, skipper Mathieu Bastareaud and Isa adding to Ashton's opener.

 Montpellier would have wrapped up a semi-final place with victory but Vern Cotter's side had to settle for a second-half rally with Gabriel Ngandebe and Kelian Galletier adding to centre Vincent Martin's 34th-minute score.